icrm-org/icrm-new/index.md

 Radionuclide Metrology and its Applications, ICRM 2023” was held from 27 to 31 March 2023 in Bucharest and hosted by the Horia Hulubei National Institute for Physics and Nuclear Engineering (IFIN-HH).
-The proceedings of ICRM 2023 have been published, and articles are available electronically on [ScienceDirect](https://doi.org/10.1016/j.apradiso.2024.111385).
+The proceedings of ICRM 2023 have been published, and select articles are available electronically on [ScienceDirect](https://doi.org/10.1016/j.apradiso.2024.111385).
 Additional papers have been published in the ICRM Technical Series ([Issue 3](https://physics.nist.gov/ICRM/ICRM_technicalseries_3.pdf)) on Radionuclide